The mighty Switzerland Rhine Falls is the most powerful waterfall in all of Europe and one of the most popular places to visit in Switzerland.

 Below are the approximate times for the car and train journeys to the Rhine Falls from other nearby destinations:

-- Schaffhausen to Rhine Falls: 10 minutes by car or train.
+- Schaffhausen to Rhine Falls: 10 minutes by car or train or by the Rhyfall Express (details below)

 - Basel to Rhine Falls: 1.5 hours by car or 2 hours by train